Gherla Synagogue: World War II

+The ghetto at Kolozsvár was internally administered by a Judenrat, headed by prominent members of the Jewish community, including József Fischer, of the Neolog Jewish community, Rabbi Akiba Glasner of the Orthodox community, Ernő Marton, the former editor-in-chief of the Új Kelet, and Rabbi Mozes Weinberger.
+Unlike others in Northern Transylvania, the Kolozsvár Council members were fully aware of both Auschwitz and the realities of the Final Solution; almost all members of the council managed to escape deportation.
+Fischer, as well as his family, were among the 388 Jews who were taken from the ghetto to Budapest, and eventually to freedom, in June 1944 as part of a controversial deal by Rezső Kasztner, Fischer's son-in-law, with the SS; other council members escaped to Romania.

+Post-war Gherla

 When the war ended, only about 40 Jews returned home and they reestablished the community.
 A shelter and communal kitchen, which initially was supported by the American Jewish Joint Distribution Committee, was able to provide meals every day for desperate refugees.
 In 1945, the survivors renovated the synagogue, which had been used as a warehouse for confiscated Jewish owned property.
-The Hassidic Rabbi Rubin's son-in-law, Mozes Frischman, was among the survivor's and he became the congregation's postwar rabbi.
+The Hasidic Rabbi Rubin's son-in-law, Mozes Frischman, was among the survivors and he became the congregation's postwar rabbi.
 By 1947, following an influx of displaced refugees, 210 Jews lived in the city.
+Other survivors, such as Mihai Eisikovits, who spent 3 years in a Hungarian labour battalion, before being held prisoner in a Soviet labour camp for four years, returned in August 1948.

-After the formation of the State of Israel, many started to immigrate to the new Jewish homeland.
+After the formation of the State of Israel, many Jews started to immigrate to the new Jewish homeland.
 By 1956, the congregation had 140 members and by 1966 the membership had declined to 21.
 In 1971 there were only 4 Jewish families in the city.
-By 2002, there was only one observant Jew, Zoltan Blum a Holocaust survivor, who was named honorary citizen of Gherla in June 2015.
+By 2002, there was only one observant Jew, Zoltan Blum, a Holocaust survivor, who was named honorary citizen of Gherla in June 2015.
 Mr. Blum is still being solicited by school children and various organizations to talk about his Holocaust experience.